 The professionals working at your family dentist office frequently learn that their patients believe in several tooth care myths.
 Some of these myths, passed down for several generations in a family, can lead to dental health problems.

 In the past, people used baking soda to brush their teeth because that is all that was available.
-Today there are better options.
+Among the list of tooth care myths, this has been practiced by many.
+However, today there are better options.
 Look for high-quality toothpaste at your local drugstore.
 Older children and adults should choose toothpaste that contains fluoride.
 But parents should find specialized toothpaste for toddlers because they often swallow toothpaste accidentally.

 While it is a good idea to avoid sugar, it is not the only food ingredient that can cause cavities.
 Today, there are many foods that stick to your teeth, leading to debris that is stuck in the spaces and along the gums.
 Some of the foods include potato chips, pastries or candies.